otrv4/otrv4/otrv4.md

 If the tag offers OTR version 4 and version 4 is allowed:

-* Send a pre-key Message.
+* Send a Pre-key Message.
 * Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

 Otherwise, if the tag offers OTR version 3 and version 3 is allowed: